nsrau/azure-docs.it-it/articles/mysql/concepts-backup.md

 ## <a name="backups"></a>Backup

-Database di Azure per MySQL esegue i backup dei file di dati e del log delle transazioni.
-A seconda delle dimensioni massime di archiviazione supportate, si accettano backup completi e differenziali (4 TB Max Storage Servers) o backup di snapshot (fino a 16 TB Max Storage Servers).
+Azure Database for MySQL takes backups of the data files and the transaction log.
+Depending on the supported maximum storage size, we either take full and differential backups (4 TB max storage servers) or snapshot backups (up to 16-TB max storage servers).
 Questi backup consentono di ripristinare un server a qualsiasi momento specifico all'interno del periodo di conservazione dei backup configurato.
 Il periodo di conservazione dei backup predefinito è di sette giorni.
-[Facoltativamente, è possibile configurarlo](howto-restore-server-portal.md#set-backup-configuration) fino a 35 giorni.
+You can [optionally configure it](howto-restore-server-portal.md#set-backup-configuration) up to 35 days.
 Tutti i backup vengono crittografati con crittografia AES a 256 bit.

 ### <a name="backup-frequency"></a>Frequenza di backup

-In genere, i backup completi vengono eseguiti settimanalmente, i backup differenziali si verificano due volte al giorno per i server con un massimo di spazio di archiviazione supportato di 4 TB.
-I backup di snapshot vengono eseguiti almeno una volta al giorno per i server che supportano fino a 16 TB di spazio di archiviazione.
-I backup del log delle transazioni in entrambi i casi si verificano ogni cinque minuti.
-Il primo snapshot del backup completo viene pianificato subito dopo la creazione di un server.
-Il backup completo iniziale può richiedere più tempo in un server ripristinato di grandi dimensioni.
+Generally, full backups occur weekly, differential backups occur twice a day for servers with a max supported storage of 4 TB.
+Snapshot backups happen at least once a day for servers that support up to 16 TB of storage.
+Transaction log backups in both cases occur every five minutes.
+The first snapshot of full backup is scheduled immediately after a server is created.
+The initial full backup can take longer on a large restored server.
 Il momento meno recente a cui può essere ripristinato un nuovo server è quello del completamento del backup completo iniziale.
-Poiché gli snapshot sono instantanious, i server con supporto fino a 16 TB di spazio di archiviazione possono essere ripristinati fino al momento della creazione.
+As snapshots are instantanious, servers with support up to 16 TB of storage can be restored all the way back to the create time.

 ### <a name="backup-redundancy-options"></a>Opzioni di ridondanza per il backup